Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Experiment

 \subsection{Ablation studies and Analysis}

-\textbf{Settings.} For ablations, all models are trained on Swin-S with batch size 8 and iteration 40k unless a specific statement.
+\textbf{Settings.} For ablations, all models are trained using Swin-S as a backbone with batch size 8 on NYUD-v2 dataset and iteration 40k unless a specific statement is.
 For visual analysis, we adopt a trained model with Swin-S.

-\textbf{Network components.} In Tab.~\ref{tab:module}, simply removing the Query Learning (QL) and Cross Task Attention Module (CTAM) only on the shared encoder-decoder produces a significant degradation in performance.
-Despite only using Single Scale Features (SSF), we can still achieve competitive results for each task.
-This indicates that query learning and cross task attention benefit both segmentation and depth estimation.
-However, removing both QL and CTAM leads to all sub-tasks.
-This indicates the effectiveness of our framework.
+\textbf{Network Components.} To verify the effectiveness of each key designed modules, we gradually extend the Swin-S baseline to our MQTransformer.
+We first consider removing different modules in the whole model in Tab.~\ref{tab:multi-ablaton} (a).
+As shown in Tab~\ref{tab:multi-ablaton} (a) w/o QL and w/o CTQA, it indicates that query learning and cross-task query attention benefit segmentation, depth estimation and boundary detection.
+Note that when training a model without both QL and CTQA, this will lead to a significant decrease the task performance.
+In fact, the full model achieves better accuracy, demonstrating the importance of each module for the final predictions.
+In summary, the proposed components of the MQTransformer are each necessary and collectively increase +1.28 mIoU improvements.

-\textbf{Depth of MQTransformer.} In Tab.~\ref{tab:depth}, as the number of the encoder and decoder depth increases, the accuracy does not seem to improve and even tends to decay.
-This means only adding one encoder and decoder is enough.
-However, we believe using more data can achieve better results with the increase of depth which is observed in ~\cite{ViT2021,Ranftl2021}.
-We set the depth to 1 and thus our model is lightweight and efficient.
+\textbf{Depth of MQTransformer.} In Tab.~\ref{tab:multi-ablaton} (b), as the number of the encoder and decoder depth increases, the accuracy does not seem to improve and even tends to decay.
+This means that only adding one encoder and decoder is enough.
+However, we believe using more data can achieve better results with the increase of depth, which is observed in ~\cite{ViT2021,Ranftl2021}. we empirically set depth to 1 by default; thus our model is lightweight and efficient.

-\textbf{Varying number of query $N$.} In Tab.~\ref{tab:part_N}, we change the $N$ within $N\in \{8,32,64,128,156,256\}$.
-Compared to N=8, N=64 results in a significant improvement of 2.71\% in segmentation accuracy.
-However this improvement saturates when more sections are added to the network at N=128.
-Notably, larger $N$ is not always better, when N=256, it makes an explicit decrease in accuracy for each task.
-Considering all the metrics, we chose N=64 by default.
+\textbf{Varying Number of Query $N$.} In Tab.~\ref{tab:multi-ablaton} (c), we change the $N$ within $N\in \{8,32,64,128,156,256\}$.
+Compared to $N$=8, $N$=64 results in a significant improvement of 2.71\% in segmentation accuracy.
+However, this improvement saturates when more sections are added to the network at $N$=128.
+Notably, larger $N$ is not always better.
+When $N$=256, it makes an explicit decrease in accuracy for each task.
+Considering all the metrics, we chose $N$=64 by default.